arangodb/docs/3.8/aql/functions-bit.md

 `BIT_SHIFT_RIGHT(number, shift, bits) → result`

 Bitwise-shifts the bits in **number** to the right, and keeps up to **bits** bits in the result.
-WHen bits overflow due to the shift, they are discarded.
+When bits overflow due to the shift, they are discarded.

 - **number** (number): the number to negate
 - **shift** (number): number of bits to shift (0 to 32)
 - **bits** (number): number of bits to keep in the result (0 to 32)
 - returns **result** (number): the resulting number, with up to **bits** significant bits

-The input value must be a number between 0 and (2^32) - 1 (including).
+The input value must be a number between 0 and 2<sup>32</sup> - 1 (including).
 The number of bits must be between 0 and 32.
 The function will return null for any other inputs and produce a warning.

 ```js
 BIT_SHIFT_RIGHT(0, 1, 8) // 0